andreyorst/fennel-async/CONTRIBUTING.md

 If some tests do not pass, make sure that these tests are written to test this function.
 If not, then, perhaps, you've broken something horribly.

-Before committing changes, you must run tests with `make test`, and all of the tests must pass without errors.
+Before committing changes, you must run tests with `make test`, and all tests must pass without errors.
 Consider checking test coverage with `make luacov` and rendering it with your preferred reporter.
 The Makefile also has a `luacov-console` target, which can be used to see coverage of Lua code directly in the terminal.